binipringle/crim-outline/index.md

 **Sometimes use substantial factor test first, before but-for test** (Velazquez case) Part 1 (when it applies)

-**Rule:** Where two D’s are acting independently and not in concert AND commit two separate acts, each of which alone is sufficient to bring about the prohibited result …
+**Rule:** (sorta) Where two D’s are acting independently and not in concert AND commit two separate acts, each of which alone is sufficient to bring about the prohibited result … Then, you apply the substantial factor/inquiry test instead of the but-for test …
-Then, you apply the substantial factor/inquiry test instead of the but-for test … Under this specific situation, if the defendant was a substantial factor in bringing about the result, then the defendant is an actual cause.
+Under this specific situation, if the defendant was a substantial factor in bringing about the result, then the defendant is an actual cause.
 (Velasquez v.
 State)

-For example, if both M and R shot K at the exact same time.
+<p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b> Suppose both M and R shot K at the exact same time.
 But for M shooting K, would he not have died?
 K would have died anyway – same with R. This is when the substantial factor test would apply.
-Each act is sufficient to bring about K’s death.
-This test applies.
+Each act is sufficient to bring about K’s death.</p>

 ## 2. Proximate causation

 **Proximate Cause analysis: are there any intervening cause(s)?**
 Proximate cause is a fairness limitation for determining who among those that satisfy the but for standard should be held accountable for resulting harm.

-**Rule:**
-If there are no intervening causes, the D that is an actual cause is also said to be the proximate cause.
+**Rule:** If there are no intervening causes, the D that is an actual cause is also said to be the proximate cause.

 **Coincidental/responsive test: steps**